 What is the drive like from Denver to Grand Junction?

-The drive from Denver to Grand Junction is my favorite Colorado road trip.
 You pass by some of the most spectacular places in Colorado like Vail, Glenwood Springs, and Idaho Springs.
 Driving through the heart of the Rockies is a special experience, and I think every traveler should do it at least once.

 What is there to see see between Denver and Grand Junction?